-One base station (BS), using a single IEEE 802.11b channel, will serve a cell with about 100-120 villages spread over a 15 Km radius.
+One System (S), using a single IEEE 802.11b channel, will serve a cell with about 100-120 villages spread over a 15 Km radius.
 The cell will be sectored, with each sector containing a sectorized BS antenna.
 Two example configurations: (i) six sectors of 60 degrees each and (ii) three sectors of 120 degrees each, are shown in Figure 2.
-There will be one fixed subscriber terminal (ST) in each village, which could be connected to voice and data terminals in the village by a local area network.
+There will be one fixed subscriber terminal (ST) in each village, which could be connected to voice and data terminals in the village by a local area network, serving the VoIP and Internet connectivity need of the entire village.
 All ST(s) in a sector will associate with the BS antenna serving that sector.
 The ST antennas will be directional.
 While permitting reliable communication with the serving BS, this limits interference to/from other co-located BSs, and more importantly, to/from BSs belonging to adjacent cells.